Skip to main content

 Extended Context

 The standard context window is 200K tokens.
-If you’re working with a large codebase or tackling tasks that require holding many files in memory at once, Claude Code offers a 1M token extended context window via the [1m] model suffix.
+For tasks that require holding many files in memory at once, Claude Code offers extended context windows via the [1m] model suffix.

-Extended context is currently in beta, and pricing differs from the standard context window.
+Extended context pricing differs from the standard context window.
 Check the official model configuration docs for current pricing details.

 You’ll want extended context when you need to analyze a large chunk of a codebase all at once, such as tracing a data flow across dozens of files or untangling a complex dependency graph.
 For most daily tasks, the standard 200K window is more than enough.